pinkforest/pinkforest/2025-01-25-slabbable.md

 ![meme slip slop slap](./assets/slip-slop-slap.jpg)

-*Note: It's summer time down here so maybe I should have named this as slip-slop-slap instead.*
+*Note: It's summer down here so I could have just named this as slip-slop-slap instead. j/k*

 ## So what exactly is [Slabbable](https://docs.rs/slabbable) ?

-a trait designed for a very specific use, mainly in my io_uring storage layer.
+a trait designed for a very specific use, mainly as the storage layer within my io_uring abstraction involving complicated 3-way ownership and unforgettable lifetimes.

 ## Why?